hotsun/docker-pptpd/README.md

 The Point-to-Point Tunneling Protocol (PPTP) is a method for implementing virtual private networks.
 PPTP uses a control channel over TCP and a GRE tunnel operating to encapsulate PPP packets.

 ## Requirement:
+- docker version > 1.10.0
-- docker version > 1.9
+- docker compose version > 1.6.0  (using docker compose version 2)
 - 1723 port is open for docker host

 ## Usage: